junxit/us-congress-bills-112/metadata.md

 - 2012-06-04 — Introduced in Senate
 - 2012-06-04 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S3689)
+- 2012-06-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.(text: CR S3871-3872)
+- 2012-06-07 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote. (text: CR S3871-3872)
+- 2012-06-07 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3871-3872)
+- 2012-06-07 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3871-3872)